The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents

 \subsection{Alignment with Real-World Fake News}

 We conducted experiments across various topics and found that the fake news evolved by the FUSE framework closely corresponds to real-world fake news.
-As shown in Figure~\ref{fig:case}, the news about "Trump being attacked" starts as true, evolves into partially false, and eventually becomes entirely fake.
-The agent, as a commentator, often adds its own views, while its neighboring verifiers and spreaders act according to their roles.
-Additionally, our framework generates fake news such as "Trump was not attacked, it's a dramatic effect," which is also a widely circulated piece of fake news in the real world\footnote{\url{https://x.com/cwebbonline/status/1814708054916784594}}\footnote{\url{https://x.com/EndWokeness/status/1813898763100176484}}.
+As shown in Figure~\ref{fig:case} (b), the news about ``Trump being attacked'' starts as true, evolves into partially false, and eventually becomes entirely fake.
+As a commentator, the agent often adds its own views, while its neighboring verifiers and spreaders act according to their roles.
+Additionally, our framework generates fake news such as ``Trump was not attacked.
+It's a dramatic effect,'' which is also a widely circulated piece of fake news in the real world~\faTwitter~\href{https://x.com/cwebbonline/status/1814708054916784594}{case 1} and ~\faTwitter~\href{https://x.com/EndWokeness/status/1813898763100176484}{case 2}.
 From a quantitative analysis perspective, for each topic, 73\% of fake news is recovered by our framework.
 The detailed case study and analysis results are provided in the Appendix~\ref{appendix:4}.

-\section{ANALYSIS AND DISCUSSION}
+\section{Analysis and Discussion}